We work with children, families and other health professionals to help prevent tooth decay (cavities) by providing:

 - An adult brushes my child's teeth morning and night.

-- My child uses a lidless, regular cup (around age one)
+- Your child uses a lidless, regular cup (around age one) (PDF).

-- I offer my child a variety of healthy foods with 2-3 snacks a day of foods that do not stick to teeth.
+- Offer your child a variety of healthy foods with 2-3 snacks a day of foods that do not stick to teeth.
+For more info, see nutrition for toddlers and preschoolers.

-- I offer my child water for thirst between meals. (other drinks may be offered at mealtime and snack time)
+- Offer your child water between meals.
+Other drinks may be offered at mealtime and snack time.
+For more info, see re-fresh your drink (PDF).

-- Once a month I lift my child's lip and check for new teeth or signs of tooth decay.
-Catch Problems Early...before they become Big Problems
+- Once a month, check for new teeth or signs of tooth decay.
+Catch problems early...before they become big problems.

-- My child's first dental visit is around age one.
+- Your child's first dental visit is around age one.

 - Sip Smart!